+87. We are:

-- 82. We are: - one of 24 LPAs that allowed members of the public to address the Planning Committee; and - one of 21 LPAs that had an online register of planning applications. - 83.
+- one of 24 LPAs that allowed members of the public to address the Planning Committee; - one of 3 LPAs that did not have a nominated officer on duty to provide advice to members of the public, but do have officers available except not on a duty rota; and - one of 21 LPAs that had an online register of planning applications. - 88.
+13 (65%) of the town and community council clerks that responded to the 2018-19 survey felt that their council has enough time and resources to effectively contribute to development management in our area, compared to 59% of clerks that responded across Wales.
+6 (32%) reported that they are 'always' able and 13 (68%) reported that they are 'sometimes' able to respond to applications within the 21 day statutory time period. - 89.
 As Table 2 shows, 57% of respondents to our 2017-18 customer survey agreed that the LPA gave good advice to help them make a successful application.